A topological gap theorem for the $\pi_2$-systole of positive scalar curvature 3-manifolds: Preliminaries

 where $\mathring{A}$ denotes the traceless weak second fundamental form of $\Sigma_s$. \end{theorem}

 The four properties in the theorem follow from Theorem 1.3, equation (1.12), Lemma 1.6, the proof of Lemma 4.2, and Theorem 5.7 in \cite{Huisken-Ilmanen_2001}.
 Properties (2) and (4) are not hard to verify for smooth flow \eqref{eq-imcf:smooth_flow}.
-Property (4) is usually interpreted as the \textit{monotonicity of Hawking mass}, which is a crucial step in Huisken and Ilmanen's proof of the Riemannian Penrose inequality.
+Property (4) is usually referred to as the \textit{monotonicity of Hawking mass}, which is a key step in Huisken and Ilmanen's proof of the Riemannian Penrose inequality.
 Note that $H(t)$ is not necessarily continuous along the weak flow, thus property (4) must be expressed in integral form.

 The following topological statement is a direct consequence of (3).